HadiElnemr/HadiElnemr/README.md

 a **Mechatronics Engineering** student at the **German University in Cairo** (GUC) (To graduate on June 2023 isA).

-I am **interested** in Autonomous Vehicles Path Planning, Guidance and Control.
+I am **interested** in Autonomous Vehicles, Control and Robotics.

-I have **experience** with Machine Learning, Embedded Systems and Microcontrollers (ATMega, Raspberry Pi, ESP, Arduino), Robotics, Communication Protocols, MAVLink, Robot Operating System
+I have **experience** in Machine Learning, Embedded Systems and Microcontrollers (ATMega, Raspberry Pi, ESP, Arduino), Robotics, Communication Protocols, MAVLink, Robot Operating System

 * I am currently learning **Basics of AVs Planning and Control**.